deciduously/deciduously-com-rs/drafts/ttt-hs.md

 In Haskell, every function is a *pure* function.
 If you're not familiar with the terminology, "pure" means that the function does not rely upon or act on values outside of its own body.
 Put another way, the function will always return the same output for a given input because there is nothing else the output depends on.
 The savvy among you might already be asking "but wait!
 There are all kinds of things a function might want to do outside of itself.
 How about printing a letter to the screen?"
 To which Haskell says "Oh, shoot.
 We hadn't thought of that.
 Pack it up!"
 Good post everyone.

 ...Hah!
 Got you, didn't I.  The Haskell solution for this little technicality of actually having to be useful has to do with the types that I raved about a bit ago.
 I read this as "IO Unit".
 The first part means it's of type IO, so it does something with IO.
 But this is Haskell, and we need to know what *type* this function returns so that we can use it within our typed functional program (spoiler alert: specifically other monads).
 Our compiler is just doing it's happy ol' thing evaluating values, we've got o keep the computation a''rolling! .
 "Doing IO" isn't a type, so Haskell has something called the IO Monad.
 For this program right now what you need to know is that an IO monad like `main` will do something with IO but also evaluates to something.
 The `Monad` is a way of encapsulating that idea -  whatever it does will happen inside of it and then you get this second type back.
+A monad can be thought of as an "action" or "computation".
+It isn't the fucntion itself, it's just the concept of carrying out that action.
+It's a noun through and through, just a "thing" we can pass around in our program, but it's a little weird so don't worry if that's not sitting well with you yet.
 Monads turn out to be a great way to compose functionality especially where stuff gets messy, like responding to input from the user in a language that only allows pure functions.
 Don't worry if I lost you here, really.
 For our use here, the IO Monad is the slightly confusing type of "doing IO".
 That "something" it carries is the second term.
-For `main`, we don't have anythi, so we return `()`, the empty tuple.
+For `main`, we don't have anything, so we return `()`, the empty tuple.
 Putting them together, we have our type `IO ()`.
 This is akin to `void` in C, or, well, `unit | ()` in a bunch of diferent languages.
 Zilch.

 For a blitz Monad/etc. run-through with pictures, [this](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html) will get you up to speed surprisingly quickly, from the author of ["Grokking algorithms"](http://a.co/ba5icnv).